Stewardship: Reducing the risk of resistance

 Insect Resistance Management Strategy (IRMS)

-The results from insecticide and miticide resistance monitoring programs carried out each season are used to identify any field scale changes in resistance levels.
+The results from insecticide and miticide resistance monitoring programs each season are used to identify any field-scale changes in resistance levels.
 With industry consultation, these results are used to inform changes to the IRMS.

 The IRMS is split into two regions: Northern and Central/Southern, reflecting the different growing seasons from Central QLD through to southern NSW.

 The IRMS aims to minimise selection pressure across consecutive generations of key pests, using a combination of tactics:

 - Rotation of chemical groups to ensure non-consecutive use of chemicals

 - Maximum use or application frequency restrictions of individual products and chemical groups